trustlines-protocol/tl-docs/docs/guides/tl_app_user_guide.md

 <center><a href="../../assets/images/app_user_guide/v1.11/contact_details.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/contact_details.png"></a></center>

-The given and received credit line amounts correspond to the two credit lines you and your partner have agreed on for this trustline.
+The given and received credit line amounts correspond to the two credit limits you and your partner have agreed on for this trustline.
+In other words, this is the credit line you have given to your partner, and the credit line you have received from your partner.

 Your balance indicates the amount "owed."
 If it is negative, this is the amount you owe your partner.
 If it is positive, this is the amount your partner owes you.
 You should only need this information if you decide to settle your balance and close the trustline.